 Defined Contribution and Personal Pensions

 It’s easy to combine personal pensions or money purchase arrangements.
-Care should be taken.
-Some schemes offer certain guarantees and these would be lost on transfer.
+However, care should be taken.
+Some schemes offer certain guarantees, which would be lost on transfer.

 Final Salary Schemes

 Pension consolidation of Final salary pensions needs to be carefully reviewed.
 You will need to take advice on any transfer that is over £30,000.
-It’s important to understand if combining your pensions is in your best interests.
+Understanding if combining your pensions is in your best interests is essential.
 For most people, the guarantees outweigh the benefits of consolidation.

 Benefits of transferring your Pension